refraction-ray/iastu-hpc2-manual/administrators/history/VM.md

 ### Python3 preparation

 The operations below only on master VM. *Since ansible can be installed directly via apt, the python part might be moved later which controled by ansible*

+*The following workflows on python is somehow deprecated for our cluster real settings*

 Final decision: change python under spack manage.